First, let me be clear.

 I am not here to force veganism upon you.

-I am here, writing this post, looking for possible answers for few questions that popped into my mind recently.
+I am here, writing this post, looking for possible answers to few questions that popped into my mind recently.

 I know a few people who cares their pet so much that they feed their pets with the best food available in the market, play with them all the time, make them sleep in a comfy bed, switch on the fan/AC, close the door slowly - and then come to the kitchen to slice the meat to prepare delicious food for the family, without the consciousness of the cruelty that the dead animal went through to become a slice of meat in the plate.